UNINETTSigma2/documentation/code_development/guides/external_libraries.md

 > [netlib](https://www.netlib.org/blas/)

-As noted in the introduction to this tutorial, all of the major GPU hardware vendors offers specialised BLAS routines for their own hardware.
-These libraries offers the best in class performance and thanks to the shared interface, abstracting over these different libraries are quite easy.
-We will here show how to integrate with [`cuBLAS` from Nvidia](https://developer.nvidia.com/cublas) which is compatible with the hardware found on Saga and Betzy.
+As noted in the introduction to this tutorial, all of the major GPU hardware vendors provide specialised BLAS routines for their own hardware.
+These libraries offers the best in class performance and thanks to the shared interface, one can easily abstract over multiple libraries from different vendors.
+Here we will show how to integrate OpenACC with [`cuBLAS` from Nvidia](https://developer.nvidia.com/cublas).
+The `cuBLAS` library is a BLAS implementation for Nvidia GPUs which is compatible with the hardware found on Saga and Betzy.

 As an example we will use `cuBLAS` to perform a simple vector addition and then calculate the sum of the vector in our own custom loop.
-The example is simplistic to show how to combine `cuBLAS` and OpenACC, and our recommendation is to always use BLAS libraries when performing mathematical computations.
+The example allows us to show how to combine `cuBLAS` and OpenACC, and our recommendation is to always use BLAS libraries when performing mathematical computations.

 ```{eval-rst}
 .. literalinclude:: external_libraries/cublas/openacc.c